A Different Kind of Development in a Rural Community in Brazil

 As with all ATD Fourth World teams, the couple care about those people who are most excluded because of their poverty.
 They do not hesitate to travel kilometres to visit Donga who no longer has electricity, Julia who cooks on a wood fire, or Paola whose son is in prison.
 With a sense of simplicity and humanity, they listen to everybody’s concerns.

 Supporting existing projects and developing new activities

-Mariana attends a meeting with mothers who are requesting that a fifth class be created at the village school.
-Without it, children are forced to go to the nearest town, more than an hour by bus.
+Mariana attended a meeting with mothers who requested that a fifth class be created at the village school.
+Without it, children must go to the nearest town, more than an hour by bus.

 The couple works with a community construction site dedicated to building the earth walls for families’ new homes.
 Adults and children dig the earth, transport it, and then throw the wet earth by hand on the braided reeds.
 Mothers bring food and cook it nearby.
 It is no longer work, but a party.

 In the state of Bahia, Eduardo and Mariana are supporting the Indians.
 They experience discrimination in Brazil and are considered inferior by the descendants of colonizers from Portugal.
 Organised in large families, they rear animals, cultivate cassava and potatoes, and hunt and fish in the wild.

 Eduardo and Mariana have gotten to know Maya (pictured above) who defends the cause of the Indians in an increasingly threatened nature reserve.
 Agro-business lobbies are pushing back laws, established under President Lula, that protect the environment and defend the poorest .